openshift/training/beta-3-setup.md

 If we now do something like:

-    osc get pod
+    osc status

-We should get a response, but not see anything.
+We should get a response that basically tells us there's nothing to see here.
 That's because the core infrastructure, again, lives in the *default* project, which we're not accessing.

 **Note:** See the [troubleshooting guide](#appendix---troubleshooting) for details on how to fetch a new token once this once expires.
 The installer sets